adamaviv/usec-f20/psets/ps2.md

 Here are some tips and tools you should consider using to complete this assignment:
 1. Google Meet has really good transcription tools.
 I tried out [tactiq](https://chrome.google.com/webstore/detail/tactiq-for-google-meet/fggkaccpbmombhnjkjokndojfgagejfb/related?hl=en), which is free for most uses, and could be a good way to conduct your interviews and get a transcript.
 2. If you are using transcription, make sure you read your transcript and fix mistakes.
-3. You might find that you and your teammate want to use a qualitative coding tool.
-Many cost money, but have a 30-day free trial (like [MaxQDA](https://www.maxqda.com/)).
-I am trying to get free licences for everyone, but there are also free tools like [Taquette](https://app.taguette.org).
-Whatever you choose, choose early.
+3. You should use the free MaxQDA licences to support your qualitative coding.
+If that's not your jame, there are also free tools like [Taquette](https://app.taguette.org) to support coding.
 4. Don't make this too complicated, focus on a targeted research question and interview.
 The longer your survey, the more work, but don't be skimpy either.
 I will review your reports for some depth.